kddubey/pretrain-on-test/cloud_scripts/gcp/README.md

-   If you're getting an error with code `ZONE_RESOURCE_POOL_EXHAUSTED` (b/c there aren't any T4 GPUs available in the requested zone), then consider adding the flag `--any_zone`, which will automatically try to find a zone with availability.
+   If you're getting an error with code `ZONE_RESOURCE_POOL_EXHAUSTED` (b/c there aren't any T4 GPUs available in the requested zone), then consider adding the flag `--any_zone` to the `launch.py` command.
+This flag causes the script to automatically try to find a zone with availability.

 2. Check that stuff was logged (search for the latest log group with the name `run-`) and that data was uploaded to the bucket `pretrain-on-test-accuracies`.